Please rotate your device

 One way to overcome this is to make the base packaging thicker so that the barrier as a percentage of the whole is less.
 We believe this is not the right way to do things and goes against the larger objective of reducing packaging waste and creating sustainable solutions.

 Developing such a thin and functional coating requires a very high level of innovation and expertise.
 The better performance a base paper has, the less coating material it needs to be functional.
-This is why packaging base papers must be high quality and be designed specifically for different use cases.
+This is why it is essential that packaging base papers be high quality and be designed specifically for different use cases.

 © Chris Guetl

-Developing thin and functional barriers requires a very high level of innovation and expertise.
+Developing such a thin and functional barriers requires a very high level of innovation and expertise.
+The barrier can only be a small percentage of the overall packaging.

 flexible paper packaging for a circular economy

-Some of the key challenges include reaching adhesion, printability, processability, yield, heat-sealability, transparency, and food contact compliance comparable to those of multi-materials.
-Our R&D department develops specialty paper by considering the required mechanical properties and barrier functions while maintaining the excellent ecological profile of paper, and processability on existing converting and packaging lines.
+Creating non-composite paper packaging with functional barriers presents multiple challenges, including adhesion, printability, processability, yield, heat-sealability, transparency, and food contact compliance.
+Our R&D department tackles these challenges by developing specialty paper that meets mechanical properties and barrier functions while maintaining an excellent ecological profile and processability on existing packaging lines.

-Developing recyclable and functional packaging is no easy feat but we are embracing the challenge.
-This is how we revolutionize paper.
-How do we create the right coatings for our specialty papers?
-Stay tuned for the next article in our Recyclable Packaging series where we dive into the art and science behind the perfect coating.
+Developing recyclable and functional packaging is a formidable task, but it's a challenge we embrace to revolutionize paper.
+Stay tuned for the next article in our Recyclable Packaging series, where we explore the art and science behind the perfect coating, a crucial step in our journey toward sustainable solutions.

 about delsci

-DELSCI is a research organization that invents smart paper packaging solutions for food and consumer goods applications.
-We’re a team of scientists and technologists on a mission to empower people to consume responsibly.
+DELSCI is a research organization that invents eco-conscious paper for food and non-food packaging.
+They’re a team of scientists and technologists on a mission to empower people to consume responsibly.
 This means replacing plastic (wherever possible) with functional paper that works harder than ever before and helps protect the environment and keeps our oceans free of plastic.

 learn more

-Interested in switching to functional and recyclable barrier paper packaging?
+Interested in switching to recyclable function paper packaging?

 We would love to hear from you!